abdolence/firestore-rs/README.md

 }
 ```

+Firestore stores the timestamps with microsecond precision, so the nanoseconds are
+truncated on the server side.
+A value that carries them does not come back
+identical, which matters if you compare the structures after reading them again.

 Both change the representation only for Firestore serialization, and still
 serialize as a string to JSON, so the same model can be reused for JSON and
 Firestore.